mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 ---
-title: "Slash Commands"
+title: "Slash commands"
-heading: "Slash Commands at Mattermost"
+heading: "Slash commands at Mattermost"
 description: "Slash commands trigger an HTTP request to a web service that can in turn post one or more messages in response."
 date: "2017-08-19T12:01:23-04:00"
 weight: 30